-- Verify the correct listing is selected in the Serial Port menu. - Verify that the USB cable is securely plugged into your KNK and into the computer.
+- Verify the correct listing is selected in the Serial Port menu.
+With Bluetooth connections, try the other port in the menu.
+Refer to the last part of Section 1.11.1 for the COM Ports expected with various connections used. - Verify that the USB cable or Serial Cable is securely plugged into your KNK and into the computer.